arputtick/dataism/README.md

    - Write down three questions you have about the project
    - If you're curious, check out the Jupyter Notebook: https://github.com/campaignzero/ca-police-scorecard/
 * Supplementary: Read Chapter 5 of 'Weapons of Math Destruction.'

+**Week 2:**
+* Watch some youtube videos on matrix multiplication if you're not familiar
+* Work through Scores_Procentiles.ipynb
+* Check out these videos :
+   *https://www.youtube.com/watch?v=ufAlSgXIPB4 - TEDx from Adam Harvey
+   *https://www.youtube.com/watch?v=ch2ubo7fC84 - News Story, Dazzle Club, London *https://www.youtube.com/watch?v=ufAlSgXIPB4 - Video About Clearview AI

+**References and Resources**
+*Books*
+*'Weapons of Math Destruction,' Cathy O'Neil
+*'Donut Economics,' Kate Raworth

+*Online Courses*
+* fast.ai online deep learning course (This is all about getting as fast as possible to the point where you can build a project and then filling in the theory afterward)
+* deeplearning.ai intro to deep learning course
+* deeplearning.ai tensorflow in practice specialization
+* Statistics with Python, coursera, Univeristy of Michigan
+* Stanford CS231

+NOTE: I DON'T like Andrew Ng's 'Machine Learning' course on Coursera.

+If you really wanna get started on deep learning I'd recommend starting by picking one practical course (like fast.ai/tensorflow in practice) and one theory course (like deeplearning.ai) and going back and forth depending on how you feel.
+Then if you want can move on to hardcore stuff like CS231 and the Deep Learning book by Goodfellow et. al.